Ultra supreme: Louise Greenwood runner interview

 That is some training!
 And what foods did you eat before, during and after the ultra?

 I ate heartily the day before.
 Toasted sandwich and chips and a beer for lunch.
 A bowl of pasta with roast veg for dinner.
 Drank a lot of water and electrolytes.
 I don’t eat a lot during a run so had the following during the ultra: Small serving of soya yogurt and granola, black coffee and grapefruit juice for breakfast before the race; a cereal bar a few hours in, a mug of soup at the quarter way checkpoint, chilli and wedges and black coffee at the half way checkpoint; some porridge, black coffee and a croissant at the three quarters checkpoint and otherwise just grabbed pieces of flapjack or sweets at some roadside checkpoints.
-I drank High5 tablets and had a few High5 gels and some fizzy rainbow belts when I needed a sugar hit.
+I drank High5 tablets and had a few High5 gels and some where to buy quality modafinil fizzy rainbow belts when I needed a sugar hit.
 The magic food was chocolate covered coffee beans which the race organiser gave me at a roadside checkpoint in the night.
 I’m definitely buying these, they were fantastic!
 After the race I was given a bowl of carrot and sweet potato soup which really hit the spot!
 And my favourite post-race chocolate soya milk.

 That is some serious nutrition!
 What was your lowest point during your run?